Detained Anti-Galamsey Protesters Dragged To Court Amid Heavy Police Presence, Denied Bail

 Source: Twitter

-Joy News reported that 12 of them have so far pleaded not guilty to charges against them.
+Joy News reported that they pleaded not guilty to charges against them and were denied bail.

 They have been charged with conspiracy to commit a crime, namely unlawful assembly.
 Some sympathisers have thronged the court premises in a show of solidarity with the detained protestors.